dimagi/commcare-hq/DEV_SETUP.md

   - **Linux**:

-    In Ubuntu you will also need to install the modules for `python-dev`, `pip`, and `venv` explicitly.
+    Running multiple versions of Python in Ubuntu (and Ubuntu derivatives) is relatively simple using the deadsnakes PPA.
+You will also need to install the modules for `python-dev`, `pip`, and `venv` explicitly.

     ```sh
+    sudo add-apt-repository ppa:deadsnakes/ppa
-    sudo apt install python3.9-dev python3-pip python3-venv
+    sudo apt install python3.9-dev python3.9-venv python3-pip
     ```

   - **Mac**: